facorread/rust-agent-based-models/README.md

 ## What comes next?

-I will use the principles I learned to implement a virtual landscape in the form of a grid of patches.
+A future improvement is the parameter sweep, also known as BehaviorSpace in NetLogo.
 I am not committing to a specific date for this enhancement.

-Another future improvement is the parameter sweep, also known as BehaviorSpace in NetLogo.

 ## Other ABM designs and links